UnownPlain/anthelion/CONTRIBUTING.md

 Plain values are case-insensitive substring matches.
 Values containing glob metacharacters are treated as glob patterns.
 Match as narrowly as necessary to select the intended installer.

+`nestedInstallerMatches` does not control which executables appear in the generated WinGet manifest;
-Do not add `nestedInstallerMatches` to an ordinary version-discovery shard just because its download is an archive.
-It is unnecessary unless komac must select a particular nested installer for analysis.
+komac discovers nested installer files separately.
+Do not use it with ordinary version-discovery strategies such as `github-release` or `page-match`, or with a concrete version, merely because the download is an archive.

 ## Adding release notes